RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>46</sup> But some of them went their ways to the Pharisees, and told them what things Jesus had done.
 <sup>47</sup> Then gathered the chief priests and the Pharisees a council, and said, What do we? for this man doeth many miracles.
 <sup>48</sup> If we let him thus alone, all [men] will believe on him: and the Romans shall come and take away both our place and nation.
-<sup>49</sup> And one of them, [named] Caiaphas, being the high priest that same year, said unto them, Ye know nothing at all ,
+<sup>49</sup> And one of them, [named] Caiaphas, being the high priest that same year, said unto them, Ye know nothing at all,
 <sup>50</sup> Nor consider that it is expedient for us, that one man should die for the people, and that the whole nation perish not.
 <sup>51</sup> And this spake he not of himself: but being high priest that year, he prophesied that Jesus should die for that nation;
 <sup>52</sup> And not for that nation only, but that also he should gather together in one the children of God that were scattered abroad.